DeMaCS-UNICAL/BrainyBot/README.md

 processing and answer set programming.
 Helpful and reusable infrastructure is provided: the vision task is facilitated, while robot motion control is inherently simplified by the usage of a delta robot layout.
+The figure above shows the operating workflow of an instance of a BrainyBot.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>